InViSiB0B/OVERPOWERED/README.md

 - **Enhanced Task Tracking**: The User can set long term goals that short term tasks will contribute to, with progress bars to visualize growth
 - **Friends and Leaderboards**: Users can add other users to their friends list to compete in Leaderboards for task completion, and level
-- **User Friendly Tutorial**: Handy walkthrough that guides first time users through the different features and functionalities of the app

 ### ADHD-Specific Features